 The QuSFISEforFU was administered before and after the dialogue career counseling intervention by a psychologist trained in the administration of qualitative instruments.
 Monica’s initial and subsequent responses to the six narrative written questions were also paired for narrative comparison by three independently trained experts in career counseling.

 Monica participated in a “Constructing my Future Purposeful Life Intervention” (Di Fabio, 2014).
-The intervention aims to strengthen participants reflexivity, improving their ability to elaborate through narratives their personal and professional problems, to identify real meanings, and to design more effectively projects in different contexts.
+The intervention aims to strengthen participants’ reflexivity, improve their ability to elaborate through narratives their personal and professional problems, identify real meanings, and to design more effectively projects in different contexts.
 The intervention is articulated in three modules.

 The first module of intervention is composed of two exercises.
 The first, the “Life Design Genogram” consists of two genograms: the Career Construction Genogram based on the Career Construction Theory (Savickas, 2005, 2011) and the Life Construction Genogram based on the Life Construction Theory (Guichard, 2013).
 The second exercise “Me and the future” seeks to improve the meta-competence of adaptability in relation to these personal mottos.
 The second module is called “Self-advising the Future Self” this enhances reflection on life roles.
 The third module is called “Constructing the Purposeful Self” and refers to the process “To make oneself self” (Guichard, 2004).